 Team Building Skateboards is a Covid Safe Large Group CSR gift of giving socially responsible and motivational staff activity.
-Cool Australian skate board charity building events by Thrill tea.
-Is an influential and impactful program for all the right reasons.
+Cool Australian skate board charity building events by the Thrill team.
+Influential and impactful program for all the right reasons.
 Have our inspirational speakers and presenters inspire your staff with motivational talks, sharing their stories.
 Building awesome skateboards as a collaborative large groups team building activities experience face to face or virtual and on-line.

 Outcome: 100% Staff Engagement.
 Simultaneously.

 Why: Building Skate Boards to Be Donated to Children’s Charities and Youth Off Streets – Reduce obesity, get kids active, improve teenagers mental well -being and provide further opportunities for life long education.

 Numbers: 20 up to 5,000 delegates.

 Venues: Conference Rooms, Meeting Rooms, Event Halls, Expos, Seminars, Hotels, Office Board Rooms or Outdoors and awesome Skate Parks around Sydney, Gold Coast, Brisbane, Adelaide, Aukland and Melbourne.

 INSIGHTS and WISE WORDS Utilised to Create a Skating Culture: